 They’re playing what’s known as a long game.
 And, to put this game into context, we have to imagine what life was like before Zoho One.

 Believe it or not, there was a time when Zoho One was but a twinkle in the eye of Zoho Corporation CEO Sridar Vembu.
 As they say, necessity is the mother of invention, and in this case, Zoho Corporation noticed something quite significant in their sales.

 They were losing the attention of smaller businesses.

 A la carte apps and CRM Plus (the original bundle of apps offered by Zoho) were great for some companies.
 But, for others who needed a lot of functionality to help them off the ground, Zoho’s cost for entry was simply too high.
-Zoho likely lost a good number of clients to attrition during this time, and certainly lost many who simply could not stomach the price of CRM Plus, or even a handful of a la carte apps.
-Others probably liked what they were getting with the a la carte apps but found themselves unable to scale, so they abandoned the platform.
+Zoho likely lost a good number of clients to attrition during this time.
+Certainly many who simply could not stomach the price of CRM Plus, or even a handful of a la carte apps.
+Others probably liked what they were getting with the a la carte apps.
+But ultimately found themselves unable to scale, so they abandoned the platform.

-In Zoho’s eyes, this was an untapped market.
+In Zoho’s eyes, the small businesses segment was an untapped market.
 And, Zoho’s idea was not just to make a bigger, badder bundle that would accommodate the needs of companies who needed more functionality.
 No. They were going to offer everything they had, at a price even lower than the cost of their next-best bundle.

 Zoho Corporation makes its living on recurring revenue from their software.
 They want businesses to use their software as long as possible by providing customers with value.
 And – this is a big one – according to NAICS, there are about 1.5 million businesses that have more than 10 employees in the USA.